7 Dental Team Issues Impacting Practice Performance

 5. A Perceived Reward for Failure

 The other type of reward for failure is a bit more delicate.
-People like attention – sometimes even when it isn't positive.
-So, if the only meaningful conversations you tend to have with your team are those of correction, then subconsciously your team might create situations that will need to be addressed.
-Emily, on some level, orchestrates the collections problem because it gets your attention, and she then feels noticed.
+People like attention — sometimes even when it isn’t positive.
+So, if the only meaningful conversations you tend to have with your team are those of correction, then subconsciously, your team might create situations that must be addressed.
+On some level, Emily orchestrates the collection problem because it gets your attention, and she then feels noticed.

 6. Lack of Performance Feedback

-Mumbles, grumbles, or telepathic good wishes don't count.
+Mumbles, grumbles, or telepathic good wishes don’t count.
 This ties in with the previous reason on our list.
-In many instances, a team member is given a task and gets no communication until there is a flaming disaster.
-If you want Emily to succeed in this task, catch her in the act of doing a good (or “almost good”) collection call and give her positive, immediate feedback.
-Often, a little encouragement and reinforcement go a long way in changing behaviors.
+Often, a team member is given a task without communication until a flaming disaster occurs.
+If you want Emily to succeed in this task, catch her by doing a good (or “almost good”) collection call and give her positive, immediate feedback—a little encouragement and reinforcement often go a long way in changing behaviors.

 7. A Role/Person Mismatch

-When you can help a dental team member who is struggling with something, starting with identifying which of the seven reasons outlined here are causing the problem, your practice will run at a much higher level because you will be able to coach team members to new levels of success.
-And you also will be able to get a better night’s sleep.
+When you can help a dental team member struggling with something, starting with identifying which of the seven reasons outlined here are causing the problem, your practice will run at a much higher level because you can coach team members to new levels of success.
+You will also be able to get a better night’s sleep.